-Inappropriate materials for recycle bin collection are: window glass; ceramic or pottery dishes; rubber products; vinyl plastics, photographic film, food; fabric; yard waste; wood; office products containing chemicals, such as rubber cement or Liquid Paper dispensers; pens, three-ring binders; facial tissue, or; feminine hygiene products.
+Inappropriate materials for recycle bin collection are window glass, ceramic or pottery dishes, rubber products, vinyl plastics, photographic film, food, fabric, yard waste, wood, office products containing chemicals such as rubber cement or Liquid Paper dispensers, pens, three-ring binders, facial tissue, and feminine hygiene products.

-Chemical disposal, including such items as paints; solvents; motor oils; lubricants; laboratory materials, etc. requires special handling.
-Contact Facilities Management or the University Safety Manager to schedule collection and removal.
+Chemical disposal, including such items as paints, solvents, motor oils, lubricants, laboratory materials, etc., requires special handling.
+Contact FM or the University safety manager to schedule collection and removal.

-2.7.11 Accident Reporting
+2.7.10 Accident Reporting

-Employees are required to report all workplace accidents, injuries, or illness immediately or as soon as practical without regard to the apparent seriousness of the injury or illness.
-Reports must be made to a supervisor or manager, who is then required to complete the First Report of Injury form.
+Employees are required to report all workplace accidents, injuries, or illness immediately, or as soon as practical, without regard to the apparent seriousness of the injury or illness.
+Reports must be made to a supervisor or manager who is then required to complete the first report of injury form.
 All employees are expected to cooperate fully in the investigation of any accident.